 Don’t oversell your press release or how much it could benefit the journalist.
 Ultimately, you need to respect their time and their decision.

-While you don’t want to sound forceful in your follow-up email, you can offer an additional angle or two.
-This is especially the case if other stories are breaking that bear weight on your press release or new information has come to light.
+While you don’t want to sound forceful in your follow-up email, you can offer an extra angle or two.
+This is especially the case if

 Don’t send a laundry list of reasons why a journalist should publish your press release.
 They know their readership better than anyone else.